Jerron "Blind Boy" Paxton: Career

 In 2007, Paxton moved to upstate New York to attend Marist College and soon after began playing gigs in and around the Brooklyn area.
 Although not signed to a record label, he continued to play old-time, blues, and roots festivals throughout the United States, as well as various shows opening for old-time string bands including The Dust Busters.
+He has been a performer in Playing for Change, on the song Sitting on the Dock of the Bay.

 Paxton was named artistic director of the Port Townsend Acoustic Blues Workshop and Festival in 2014 by Centrum in Port Townsend, Washington.
 He succeeded musicians Daryl Davis, Corey Harris and Phil Wiggins in the role.

 Living Blues placed Paxton on the cover of their issue entitled "The Next Generation of the Acoustic Blues," in December 2012.

 In 2014, he voiced and sang the lines of "The Highwayman", a character from the fourth episode of Over the Garden Wall, "Songs of the Dark Lantern".

 In 2017, Paxton appeared in the award-winning documentary film The American Epic Sessions, directed by Bernard MacMahon, recording Blind Gary Davis's "Candy Man" on the first electrical sound recording system from the 1920s.